dyne/dyne.github.io/src/pages/software/hasciicam.md

 # Introduction[![](https://dyne.org/wp-content/uploads/2011/12/jaromil-hascii-sm.png "jaromil-hascii-sm")](https://dyne.org/wp-content/uploads/2011/12/jaromil-hascii-sm.png)

 HasciiCam makes it possible to have live ascii video on the web.
 It captures video from a tv card and renders it into ascii letters, formatting the output into an html page with a refresh tag, or in a live ascii window, or in a simple text file.
-It gives the possiblity to anybody that has a bttv card, a unix box and a cheap modem line to show live (h)ascii video can be viewed without any need for extra applications, plugins, java etc.
+It gives the possibility to anybody that has a bttv card, a unix box and a cheap modem line to show live (h)ascii video can be viewed without any need for extra applications, plugins, java etc.

 ## Long live ASCII art (now even in HTML!)